60611/Chiggy/README.md

 # Chiggy

-a set of *Scrapy* crawlers for Chicago locals.
+a set of  apps/scripts made by & for Chicago locals.

+*Scrapy* crawlers